jihghong/demo-driven/showcase/demo/README.md

 sorting.py: accepted
 ```

-The changes are confirmed and accepted. `.txt` files are updated with the new output. `.old` and `.html` files are automatically deleted.
+The changes are confirmed and accepted. `.txt` files are updated with the new output. `.tx~` and `.html` files are automatically deleted.
 This represents a new stable state where updated behavior is locked in.

 If you run `ddrun -a` again after accepting, you will see: